awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-behavior-vod.md

 # VOD Content Ad Behavior<a name="ad-behavior-vod"></a>

-AWS Elemental MediaTailor handles ads for VOD content for HLS\.
-MediaTailor inserts or replaces ads in VOD streams based on how the origin server configured the `CUE-OUT/CUE-IN` \(or `SCTE-OUT/SCTE-IN`\) markers in the master manifest, or whether the ADS sends VMAP responses\.
+AWS Elemental MediaTailor handles ads for VOD content for HLS and DASH\.
+MediaTailor inserts or replaces ads in VOD streams based on how the origin server configured the ad markers in the master manifest, or whether the ADS sends VMAP responses\.

 For ad behavior by marker configuration, see the following sections\.

-## No Cue Out or Cue In Markers<a name="no-markers"></a>
+## No Ad Markers<a name="no-markers"></a>

-Although `CUE-OUT/IN` \(or `SCTE-OUT/IN`\) markers are the preferred way of signaling ad avails in a live manifest, the markers are not required for VOD content\.
+Although ad markers are the preferred way of signaling ad avails in a live manifest, the markers are not required for VOD content\.
 If the manifest doesn't contain ad markers, MediaTailor makes a single call to the ADS and creates ad avails based on the response:
 + If the ADS sends a VAST response, then MediaTailor inserts all ads from the response in an ad avail at the start of the manifest\.
 This is a pre\-roll\.
 + If the ADS sends a VMAP response, then MediaTailor uses the ad avail time offsets to create avails and insert them throughout the manifest at the specified times \(pre\-roll, mid\-roll, or post\-roll\)\.
 MediaTailor uses all ads from each ad avail in the VMAP response for each ad avail in the manifest\.
 **Note**
 When a segment overlaps an insertion point with VMAP for VOD content, MediaTailor rounds down to the nearest insertion point\.
 **Tip**
-If you want to create mid\-roll avails but your ADS doesn't support VMAP, then ensure that there are `CUE-OUT` \(or `SCTE-OUT`\) markers in the manifest\.
+If you want to create mid\-roll avails but your ADS doesn't support VMAP, then ensure that there are ad markers in the manifest\.
 MediaTailor inserts ads at the markers, as described in the following sections\.

-## Cue Out and Cue In Markers Are Present<a name="markers-present"></a>
+## Ad Markers Are Present<a name="markers-present"></a>

-`CUE-OUT/IN` \(or `SCTE-OUT/IN`\) markers allow AWS Elemental MediaTailor to insert ads throughout the manifest\.
-If the manifest contains markers, and the `CUE-IN` marker immediately follows the CUE\-OUT marker \(there are no segments between them\), this informs MediaTailor that it is an ad insertion request\.
+Ad markers allow AWS Elemental MediaTailor to insert ads throughout the manifest\.
+Ad markers with a zero duration indicate ad insertion\.

-The `CUE-OUT` markers should have no duration \(or a duration of 0\) specified, such as `#EXT-X-CUE-OUT:0`\.
+### HLS Ad Marker Examples<a name="markers-present-hls"></a>

-For post\-rolls, `CUE-OUT/IN` markers must precede the last content segment\.
+For HLS post\-rolls, `CUE-OUT/IN` markers must precede the last content segment\.
 This is because the HLS spec requires tag decorators to be explicitly declared before a segment\.

 For example, consider the following declaration\.